 Owling takes a lot of travel and gas as you have to cover large areas.
 I drive with my binoculars ready on the passenger seat of my car and my camera turned on with the proper settings ready in case an owl is spotted.
 I am a birder but also a wildlife photographer.
-The two compliment one another!
-If you have any questions or you need to purchase scopes, binoculars or cameras, James and his staff at Camera Craft are my go to in Sault Ste.
-Marie, ON.
-Camera Craft is a local photography business with amazing hands on service!
+The two complement one another!
+If you have any questions or you need to purchase scopes, binoculars or cameras, James and his staff at Camera Craft are my go-to in Sault Ste.
+Marie.
+Camera Craft is a local photography business with amazing hands-on service!

-Sometimes you come up empty handed after many kilometers and hours of looking for owls but sometimes you strike gold!!!!!!
+Sometimes you come up empty-handed after many kilometres and hours of looking for owls but sometimes you strike gold!
 What was that quick wing movement I just caught with my peripheral vision or that shape perched on the tree or pole that doesn’t normally belong there?

 At a closer glance, it is an owl!!

 You learn to skim and scan for movement and shapes that don’t belong when out Owling.
-Persistence and tons of patience is a quality you quickly learn you have to acquire!
+Persistence and tons of patience are qualities you quickly learn you have to acquire!

 You will actually be able to find an owl by hearing them first before seeing them especially when other birds will give up the owl’s location by being very vocal and harassing the owl.
 I often drive with my window down listening for crows, blue jays or chickadees causing a ruckus.

-Algoma is truly blessed and rich with various bird species throughout the year, but winter and spring brings out the “Owlers”.
+Algoma is truly blessed and rich with various bird species throughout the year, but winter and spring bring out the “Owlers”.
 “Hoo” is lurking in your neck of the woods?

 Fall Colour Trips By Hike, Bike and Paddle in Algoma